Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 - South Florida's games this year have hit the over on five of nine set point totals (55.6%).

-- When South Florida scores more than 14.9 points, it is 5-2 against the spread and 2-5 overall.
+- South Florida is 5-2 against the spread and 2-5 overall in games when it records more than 14.9 points.

-- In games that South Florida churns out over 311.2 yards, the team is 3-3 against the spread and 2-4 overall.
+- When South Florida churns out over 311.2 yards, the team is 3-3 against the spread and 2-4 overall.

-- The Bulls have turned the ball over 15 times, nine fewer times than the Bearcats have forced turnovers (24).
+- The Bulls have 15 giveaways this season, while the Bearcats have 24 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.